ProfRandom/WCB-Canon/Canon Files/Monons 2 — Properties and Parameters.md

 - Magnetosphere thresholds emphasize that both too weak and too strong fields can undermine habitability.
 - Complements and extends core Geotic definitions; functions as a reference sheet for designers setting secondary parameters.

----
----

 # Extended Geotic Habitability Guidelines

-There are other parameters that have to do with habitability:

 | Parameter                                                                                                                      | Value(s)                                                                                                                                                                                                          |
 | ------------------------------------------------------------------------------------------------------------------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |